This blog was guest-written by Nicole Gottesmann. She is the mother of an 11 and a half-year-old son with ASD (Autism Spectrum Disorder) named Gabe.

 I'll be honest, one of my biggest concerns was potty training.
 It was a long time before Gabe was out of diapers.
 Managing his urinary incontinence involved intensive ABA (applied behavioral analysis) therapy and continued into his early school years.
 I had to provide the school with diapers and wipes for years until he was able to stay dry during the day.

 At the time, I was a single mother, and if that wasn’t enough to be overwhelmed by, I had very little income.
 The amount of time and money I could have saved by utilizing Aeroflow Urology's products and services is immense.

-Luckily, I did learn about Aeroflow Urology and their services recently, and it has already been life changing.
+Luckily, I did learn about Aeroflow Urology and its services recently, and it has already been life-changing.
 Even after Gabe no longer needed diapers, he continued to have a need for nighttime pull-ups up until very recently.